Nano6G/TSE/readme.md

 # Castle Light the video game

-Welcome to Castle Light, a brand new tower defense game with a twist....
+Welcome to Castle Light, a brand-new tower defence game with a twist....

 - Choose your land
 - Place your towers